How to Book a Mover

 In the rooms where you'll be setting up your electronics, unpack boxes.
 Find all of your packing materials for any little items, such as cables or screws, before you unpack.
 Verify that the box contains everything you anticipate it to if you've taken an inventory of your boxes.
 Don't dispose of any packaging until everything is working properly.

-Making sure everything is connected and operating properly when unpacking and reinstalling equipment is one of the difficult steps.
+Making sure everything is connected and operating properly when unpacking and reinstalling equipment is one of the more difficult steps.